-Shares sold by the underwriters to the public will initially be offered at the initial public offering price shown on the cover page of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.663 per share from the initial public offering price.
+Shares sold by the underwriters to the public will initially be offered at the public offering price shown on the cover page of this prospectus.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
 After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We, our executive officers, directors and our stockholders have agreed with the underwriters, subject to certain exceptions described below, not to dispose of or hedge any of our or their common stock or any securities convertible into or exchangeable for our common stock for a period of 180 days from the date of this prospectus.
+In connection with our initial public offering, we, our executive officers, directors and our stockholders have agreed with the underwriters, subject to certain exceptions described below, not to dispose of or hedge any of our or their common stock or any securities convertible into or exchangeable for our common stock for a period of 180 days from June 30, 2021.
+In connection with this offering, have agreed to enter into lock-up arrangements on substantially similar terms as those entered into in connection with our initial public offering, with a lock-up period of days.
 The exceptions to these restrictions permit our executive officers, directors and stockholders permit them to transfer our shares and other securities: